 Together, we look at ways to increase people’s income and advocate for more income security in Grey Bruce.

-WHAT IS A BASIC INCOME?
+ADVOCATING FOR A BASIC INCOME?

-guaranteed basic income means that everyone’s basic needs are met in a dignified and sustainable way.
+A guaranteed basic income means that everyone’s basic needs are met in a dignified and sustainable way.
 Jessie Golem’s Humans of Basic Income documented the impact of the Basic Income Pilot in Hamilton, Ontario.

-WHAT IS A LIVING WAGE?
+ADVOCATING FOR A LIVING WAGE?

 A living wage is what a worker needs to earn, per hour, at 40 hours per week, in order to make ends meet where they live.
+While no one should live below the poverty line, there is an understanding and an expectation that being employed full-time should lift a person, and their family, out of poverty.

-One thought on “Income Security
+One thought on “Income Security”